andy-schulz/thekla-examples/courses/cucumber/06_Specify_Data_in_Tables/README.md

         1. open the calculator
         2. specify the numbers to be subtracted
         3. specify the result
-    1. Use a data table for each step in which a elements of the subtraction are specified.
+    1. Use a data table for each step in which elements of the subtraction are specified.
     1. Specify THREE subtractions in the outline.
     1. Run the spec and see that all three scenario iterations are run.